Stupeflix/stupeflix-tasks-api/api.rst

         a boolean indicating if the call should return immediately with the current status of the task, or wait for all tasks to complete and return their final status.

+    :param details:
+        if this boolean is true, return more details in the statuses objects (tasks parameters, storage details, etc...).

     :response:
         a list of task statuses, see :http:method:`v2_create` for a response